-If multiple people are going to be using your computer, you'll need to decide whether everyone will share an account, or whether everyone will have their own account.
+If multiple people will be using your computer, you'll need to decide whether everyone will share an account, or whether each person will have his or her own account.
 Having a separate account for each person has some advantages.
-For example, all users will have their own desktops they can personalize.
+For example, everyone will have their own desktops they can personalize.
 In addition, parents will be able to set parental controls for each child's account.

 Before you start making new user accounts, it's important to understand the different types:

-- Administrator: Administrator accounts are special accounts used for making changes to system settings or managing other people's accounts.
+- Administrator: Administrator accounts are special accounts that are used for making changes to system settings or managing other people's accounts.
 They have full access to every setting on the computer.
-Every computer will have at least one Administrator account, and if you're the owner you should already have a password to this account.
+Every computer will have at least one Administrator account, and if you're the owner you should already have a password for this account.

 - Standard: Standard accounts are the basic accounts you use for normal everyday tasks.
 As a Standard user, you can do just about anything you would need to do, such as running software or personalizing your desktop.

-- Managed with Parental Controls: Managed accounts are the only ones that can have parental controls.
+- Managed with parental controls: Managed accounts are the only type that can have parental controls.
 You can create a Managed account for each child, then go to the Parental Controls settings in your System Preferences to set website restrictions, time limits, and more.
 You can also convert a Standard account into a Managed account by enabling parental controls.